 3) Documentation of Resources Canadian citizens not applying, or not eligible, for financial aid will also be required to submit documentation of their resources

-In preparation for submission of an I-20 form (part of your visa application), you will be required to submit -- sometime after payment of your enrollment deposit -- documentation that you have sufficient resources to meet those educational expenses not covered by financial aid.
+In preparation for submission of an I-20 form (part of your visa application), you will be contacted by our Office of International Student Services (OISS) and asked to submit -- sometime after payment of your enrollment deposit -- documentation that you have sufficient resources to meet those educational expenses not covered by financial aid.

 in order that Colgate can prepare the I-20 form.
 Such students will be contacted about this requirement after payment of the enrollment deposit.